shoz-f/onnx_interp/README.md

 Visual C++ 2019 for Windows.

 ## Installation
-OnnxInterp is still a trial version, so please install it from my GitHub.
 You can install it by adding `onnx_interp` to the `mix.exs` dependency list as follows:

 ```elixir